* Microsoft says 899-million-euro fine was excessive

 By Foo Yun Chee

-LUXEMBOURG, May 24 (Reuters) - An 899 million euro ($1.3 billion) EU antitrust fine was excessive and undeserved, Microsoft Corp (MSFT.O) told an EU court on Tuesday in a case which could draw a line under a decade of legal battles.
+LUXEMBOURG, May 24 (Reuters) - An 899 million euro ($1.3 billion) antitrust fine imposed by EU regulators was excessive, Microsoft (MSFT.O) told an EU court on Tuesday, in a case expected to draw a line under its decade-long battle in Europe.

-The software group has since taken a more conciliatory approach in dealing with the Commission, highlighted by its decision to reach a settlement with the regulator in 2009 when agreeing to let users of its Windows operating system choose their own browser.
+The software firm has since taken a more conciliatory approach in dealing with the Commission, highlighted by its decision to reach a settlement with the regulator in 2009 when agreeing let users of its Windows operating system to choose their own browser.

 Rival Google Inc (GOOG.O) has adopted a similar tone in handling an EU regulatory probe of its web search practices.